kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 pods may reach the Filter phase concurrently.
 Without protection, two pods with *different* affinities could both pass Filter for the same clean device in the same millisecond.
-To prevent this, all reads and writes to `AllocatedState.AffinityValues` must be protected by the `AllocatedState` mutex.
+To prevent this, all reads and writes to `AllocatedState.AffinityStates` must be protected by the `AllocatedState` mutex.
 The Filter phase acquires a read lock to check the current affinity state; the Reserve phase acquires a write lock to set the tentative lock atomically.
 This ensures that once one pod's Reserve completes, the next pod's Filter sees the